edison914/Ab-Clone-Express/README.md

     ```

 ### Edit a Spot - done.
-//should i create a validation error for data that doesnt pass the validation?
+//should i create a validation error for data that doesnt pass the validation?.
-//not working. after creating spots, query has issues. need to look into newly created spots.

 Updates and returns an existing spot.